-- Methotrexate—a type of systemic medicine that affects the whole immune system; should not be taken by pregnant women, women planning to become pregnant, or by their male partners
+- Methotrexate—a type of systemic medication that affects the whole immune system; should not be taken by pregnant women, women planning to become pregnant, or by their male partners

-- Cyclosporine—another type of systemic medicine that suppresses the immune system to slow the turnover of skin cells; should not be taken by pregnant or breastfeeding women
+- Cyclosporine—another type of systemic medication that suppresses the immune system to slow the turnover of skin cells; should not be taken by pregnant or breastfeeding women

 - Hydroxyurea—less toxic than methotrexate or cyclosporine, but may be less effective

-Newer medicines include biologic agents, which affect a part of the body's immune response by targeting certain cells in the immune system that cause inflammation, including:
+- Newer medications include biologic agents, which affect a part of the body's immune response by targeting certain cells in the immune system that cause inflammation

 de Prost Y. New topical immunological treatments for psoriasis.
 J Eur Acad Dermatol Venereol.
 2006;20(suppl 2):80-82.

 Psoriasis.
 American Academy of Dermatology website.
 Available at: https://www.aad.org/dermatology-a-to-z/diseases-and-treatments/m---p/psoriasis.
 Accessed February 16, 2016.